-Aaron Charfoos serves as Chair of the Firm's litigation practice in Chicago and is a partner in the Data Privacy and Cybersecurity practice.
+Aaron Charfoos serves as Global Co-Chair of the Data Privacy and Cybersecurity Group and Chair of the Chicago Litigation Department.
 He is an accomplished cybersecurity, privacy, class action and data protection trial lawyer.
 He litigated his first privacy case in 2010, building on a decade of experience in patent and technology cases.
 Since then, he has litigated a variety of data breach and trade secret theft cases.
 He has also guided clients through numerous data breaches and defended clients in regulatory investigations brought by various U.S. and international regulatory bodies.

 Aaron is particularly skilled in guiding clients through cybersecurity vulnerability disclosures, including the Meltdown and Spectre computer chip vulnerabilities, supply chain interdictions, and various other matters, some of which have involved both congressional and regulatory investigations.

 Building on this knowledge of post-breach risks, Aaron helps companies in numerous industries—including healthcare, financial services, technology, and consumer products—to develop global privacy and data security programs.
 This includes compliance with the EU’s General Data Protection Regulation (GDPR), the California Consumer Privacy Act (CCPA), Canada’s Personal Information Protection and Electronic Documents Act (PIPEDA), and other worldwide privacy regimes

 Aaron is also a certified information privacy professional for the U.S. Sector (CIPP/US) and has served as co-chair of the Chicago KnowledgeNet Chapter.

 - The Legal 500 USA, Cyber Law Including Data Privacy and Data Protection (2022)

 - Quoted in Law360, "Biden’s Cybersecurity Order Likely To Reach Beyond Gov’t" (May 14, 2021)